kaiwen-wang/gt-subleaser/README.md

 - List of all people interning in a semester

 Easiest default:

-Winter gradutes X Spring transfers
+- Winter gradutes X Spring transfers
+- Everyone X Summer interns

 Problems:

-- summer glut
-  fixed by ncr interns lol
 - leasing to off-campus people
 - If people can directly contact someone, do they know where the leasing is coming from?

-Fall Graduates -> Spring Transfers
-Spring Graduates -> Companies

 List of schools to target: